 There are hundreds of household products on the market today that can be misused as inhalants.
 Examples of inhalants most commonly used are model airplane glue, nail polish remover, cleaning fluids, hair spray, gasoline, the propellant in aerosol used for whipped cream, spray paint, fabric protector, air conditioner fluid (freon), cooking spray and white-out.

-Inhalants can be abused in a variety of ways.
+You can abuse inhalants in a variety of ways.
 These products are sniffed, snorted, bagged (fumes inhaled from a plastic bag), or “huffed” (inhalant-soaked rag, sock, or roll of toilet paper covering the mouth) to achieve a high.

 Within seconds of inhalation, the user experiences intoxication along with other effects similar to those produced by alcohol.
 Alcohol-like effects may include slurred speech, an inability to coordinate movements, dizziness, confusion and delirium.
 Nausea and vomiting are other common side effects.
 In addition, users may experience lightheadedness, hallucinations, and delusions.